Cheng5195/HSI_3D_Object_Reconstruction/README.md

 ```
 ### Setup Instructions
 1. Download the compressed hyperspectral dataset from [here](https://extra.u-picardie.fr/nextcloud/index.php/s/85AFBNLYx88JFqt)
+   - The **Image Dataset** folder contains the image data required for this code
+   - The **HSI RAW** folder contains the original hyperspectral data for reference purposes
 2. Extract all files to the same directory as your project code

 ## 🚀 Quick Start Guide